Verification of Accounting Records

 The error of commission:

-If the double entry is complete with the correct amount being involved, but the entry has been made in the wrong person's account, then it is called an error of commission.
+If the double entry is complete with the correct amount being involved, but the entry has been made in the wrong person account, then it is called error of commission.

-For example, goods sold on credit worth $200 to Wasif were recorded in Asif’s account.
+Example: goods sold on credit worth $200 to Wasif was recorded in Asif’s account.

 The example shows that the sales of 200 are recorded in Asif’s account and not in Wasif’s account, making it an error of commission.